awieber-twilio/FlexHackathon/apps/convRelayApp/README.md

 After you're done chatting with your bot, follow the next step to hand off your conversation from a bot to a human agent.

+## [Optional] Try different voices

+Explore Twilio's (and our partners') TTS voices that can be used with Conversation Relay [here](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay#additional-tts-voices-available-for-conversationrelay)

 ## Conversation Relay: Add tool for agent handoff

 1. In index.js, find the array that defines the AI Assistant's tools at line 26.
 Add the following code block within the array to add a function for transfering the call.